Running a registered scheme

 Further information

 You can also subscribe to our publication ASIC Managed Investment Handbook.
-It contains these regulatory guides together with associated legislative instruments (including class orders) that grant relief from the relevant provisions of the law, and pro formas that can be used by professionals for specific situations including relief instruments, licence conditions, declarations, deeds, determinations, notices, waivers, approvals and consents.
+It contains links to our regulatory guides together with associated legislative instruments that grant relief from relevant provisions of the financial services law, and pro formas that can be used by professionals for specific situations including relief instruments, licence conditions, declarations, deeds, determinations, notices, waivers, approvals and consents.

 Search our registers